 Marvel always has a keen eye for casting.
-Paul Rudd is perfect as the every-man stand in.
+Paul Rudd is perfect as the every-man stand-in.
 Micheal Pena is amusing as Luis.
 Corey Stoll is getting typecasted as the well-meaning but misguided guy turned villain, but he pulls it off very well that it’s hard to complain.

 When Wright left the project because of creative differences, the company filled his seat with a more cooperative director to change the final product and suit its vision.

 The big action here is not much different from a regular-sized superhero duking it out with a number of hired defense contractors and stuff blowing up around him.
 It’s littered with borrowed stunts from The Incredible Shrinking Man and The Fly.
-The ants are nothing special.

-In the end, well you’ll know how it goes once the designated daughter shows up.
+In the end, well you’ll know how it goes once the daughter shows up.
 Overall Ant-Man is still an amusing diversion despite being a typical blockbuster with recycled elements.
 It delivers as advertised.

-Cap had endearing character development, whiz bang action, and period details.
+Cap had endearing character development, whiz-bang action, and period details.
 Thor introduced the best Marvel villain to date – Loki – and had Shakespearean drama.
-Iron man poked at a timely political issue and balanced it with a sense of humor thanks to Robert Downey Jr.
+Iron Man poked at a timely political issue and balanced it with a sense of humor thanks to Robert Downey Jr.

 Paul Rudd, like the rest of the movie, has a minuscule impact.
 The guy is likable as Scott but forgettable as Ant-Man.
 It didn’t help that he’s surrounded by generic elements that make you wonder what Wright had in store for his character.